webrtcHacks/adapter/README.md

 * Go the the adapter repository root directory
 * Make sure your repository is clean, i.e. no untracked files etc
 * Run `npm version patch -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).
+* Done!
+There should now be a new release published to NPM and the gh-pages branch.

 Note: Currently only tested on Linux, not sure about Mac but will definitely not work on Windows.